dylanaraps/google/README.md

 # Google

-## Remade the Google homepage for practice
+## Remade the Google homepage for an assignment